jwodder/demagnetize-rs/README.md

 ### Options

 - `--encrypt` — Create an encrypted connection to the peer.
-Overrides the `peers.encryption-preference` configuration setting.
+Overrides the `general.encrypt` configuration setting.

 - `--no-encrypt` — Create an unencrypted connection to the peer.
-Overrides the `peers.encryption-preference` configuration setting.
+Overrides the `general.encrypt` configuration setting.

 - `-o PATH`, `--outfile PATH` — Save the `.torrent` file to the given path.
   The path may contain a `{name}` placeholder, which will be replaced by the